How to write test cases: 10 steps you should take in any test case scenario

 Expected results help to determine whether the test is a "pass" or "fail."
 So, when writing test cases, note at length what page/screen you contemplate to appear after the test.
 You should mention the updates you expect.
 As a result, to be made in backend systems or databases.
 Screenshots or specification documents can be attached to the relevant step mentioning the system work outlined in the given document.

 Step 8.
 Make sure about maintenance and updates

 It's of great importance to sure that the Test Case is eternally updated as per the lately introduced changes in the app they apply to.
 Always consider updating the existing Test Cases before you start writing a new one!

 After creating test cases must be reviewed.
 Your peers can uncover missteps in your test case design, that you may overlook.

 Step 10.
 Make it reusable

-As you see, writing an effective test case with all the necessary details on is a very important thing in the test cycle.
-The test case must be effective at finding defects and implement most of the scenarios on the tested system.
-If you will follow the steps we have prepared your test cases will really help you in your test process.
+As you see, writing an effective test case with all the necessary details is very important in the test cycle.
+The test case must be compelling at finding defects and implement most of the scenarios on the tested system.
+If you follow the steps, we have prepared your test cases will help you in your test process.